-Community-based clubs are not for everyone so if you’re not keen but would like some company, befriending might be for you.
+Community-based clubs are not for everyone so if you’re not keen but would like some company then are activities may be available.
 You can arrange for a Royal Voluntary Service volunteer to regularly spend some time with you at home, to have a chat and a cup of tea.
 Royal Voluntary Service is there every step of the way, providing simple, practical and neighbourly support in your community, which means you’re never on your own.
 Our befriending service means that you will have someone to talk to when it matters most.

 It is also important to stay active and engaged in your local community.
 Choosing activities that get you out and about, meeting new people or volunteering in your local area can help give you a real sense of achievement in your life.
 Most people who volunteer give their time in order to help others, but there is a secondary benefit – volunteering is good for you.
 Working with other people, learning new skills, meeting new friends and knowing that you are making a difference can all help you to stay fit and active.

 We all feel down from time-to-time but feeling depressed isn’t an inevitable part of growing older.
 Depression can be triggered by a range of different events including bereavement, health worries or loss of independence.
 Whatever causes it, it is a treatable condition.
 If you are down or think you may be experiencing feelings of depression you should arrange to see your GP.

 Keep a diary of how you’re feeling so you can talk to your doctor about it.
 It may help you to set yourself little goals for the day, plan your activities, start small and build up to bigger plans.
 Review your progress and celebrate your achievements.

 If you have experienced bereavement and would like to know about how other people have dealt with it, you can read Carol’s tips for dealing with bereavement

 - Not care about your appearance?